Mukuhara Kashun – Hagi Ware Potter of Furuhata Kiln

 Mr. Mukuhara Kashun in front of his climbing kiln.

-His earthy textured items contrast beautifully with the natural green.
+His earthy textured pieces contrast beautifully with the natural green.

 Some of his high class matcha chawan and traditional shishi and hotei figures.

 The floor of the chamber is filled with timber.
-Some items such as vases and cups are placed among these timbers so that they will be covered with ash during firing, developing a unique surface finish.
+Some items, such as vases and cups, are placed among the timber so that they will be covered with ash during firing, developing a unique surface finish.